Pickleball Gear

 • You're an intermediate or advanced player:

-this is a basic, beginners machine and paddle.
+this is a basic machine for beginners.

 • You're looking to practice challenging, hard shots: